yudong-94/personal-website/_posts/blogs/2023-11-18-MyFirstGPTs.md

 ### *Data Analysis Report Creator*: Merging Knowledge Base with Code Interpreter

 Intrigued by GPT's potential in data analysis, I created a GPT equipped with a Code Interpreter.
-In this GPT, I provided instructions on data analysis practices.
-I also uploaded an analysis report template and some examples to the knowledge base, and asks the GPT to generate a report in DOCX following the format (but please note that it fails to follow the format from time to time, and I still need to do more prompt engineering).
+In this GPT, I provided instructions on general data analysis practices.
+I also uploaded an analysis report template and some examples to the knowledge base, and asks the GPT to generate a report in DOCX following the format.

 Despite its impressive capabilities, I observed notable gaps in its ability to produce statistically sound and business-actionable analyses.
-These insights, which I'll detail in a future post, highlight the need for further advancements in AI-driven data science.
+These insights, which I'll detail in a future post, highlight the need for further advancements in AI-driven data science (which means I will not lose my job to AI at least for now).

 Test the Data Analysis Report Creator [here](https://chat.openai.com/g/g-PwcNwRMyE-data-analysis-report-creator) and see its capabilities for yourself.
+However, please note that it fails to follow the format from time to time, so I still need to do more prompt engineering there.

 <div class="container">
   <img src="https://yudong-94.github.io/personal-website/assets/images/gpt-screenshots/data_analysis_gpt1.jpg" alt="Data Analysis Report Creator Example" width="300" height="400">
   <img src="https://yudong-94.github.io/personal-website/assets/images/gpt-screenshots/data_analysis_gpt2.jpg" alt="Data Analysis Report Creator Result" width="300" height="400">
 </div>

-### Conclusion
+### Final Thoughts

 Not all my experiments turned into GPTs:
 * I tried to set up 'Actions' with more comprehensive APIs like the Google Slides API, but had no luck there given the complexity.